 Indented natural indicated by red arrows.
 Source: GIA

-So far, what I had shown you is a list of common inclusions found in a diamond.
-However, there are several clarity characteristics like etched channels or manufacturing remnants that are uncommonly seen and I have included the links here for the sake of completeness.
+So far, what I had shown you is a list of common inclusions that are found in diamonds.
+However, there are several clarity characteristics like etched channels or manufacturing remnants that are seldom seen and I have included the links here for the sake of completeness.